tcsmath/tcsmath.github.io/_posts/2018-04-12-metric-approx.md

 It turns out that ultrametrics essentially control the competitive ratio for metrical task systems on finite metric spaces.
-This follows from the following two facts that hold for an arbitrary $n$-point metric space $(X,d)$.
+This follows from the next two facts that hold for an arbitrary $n$-point metric space $(X,d)$.

 <a name="thm1"></a>